Icekirin01/open-animal-behavior/README.md

 ## Data Availability

-The video dataset used in this paper is not publicly available due to privacy constraints.
+The video dataset used in this paper is publicly available.
-However, the code and models can be applied to your own videos in the same format.

 ---